 From £163 a night | Check availability here

-Directly adjacent to the Paradise Road property and hidden behind wrought iron gates, Club Villa oozes laid-back elegance, with plenty of trademark Bawa charm.
+Directly adjacent to the KK Collection property and hidden behind wrought iron gates, laid-back Club Villa oozes trademark Bawa charm.
 Designed around an existing late-nineteenth-century house which had fallen into disrepair, Bawa added kitchens and bedrooms, as well as the courtyard and loggia, to create lovely nooks and airy, open-sided spaces in tune with the natural environment.

-Beyond the railway tracks at the foot of the garden lie the golden sands of Bentota beach, but Club Villa itself feels like a barefoot oasis, ideal for cosy family getaways.
+Beyond the railway tracks at the foot of the garden lie the golden sands of Bentota beach, but Club Villa itself feels like a barefoot oasis, well-suited to cosy family getaways.
 Dutch-era antiques and tiled-floors ensure simple, high-ceilinged rooms are brimming with character, whilst the joyfully painted doors and columns of open communal areas give the property a light, whimsical feel.

 Venture to nearby Ambalangoda to discover traditional mask-making, explore the gardens of Lunuganga – Geoffrey Bawa’s country residence nearby – spot wildlife on a river safari, or simply while away an afternoon in the shade with a cup of tea and a good book.